nickjiang2378/interp_embed/README.md

 ## How does this work?

 To embed a document, we pass the data into a "reader" LLM and use a sparse autoencoder (SAE) to decompose its internal representation into interpretable concepts known as "features".
-The number of features per SAE varies from 1000 - 100000.
-A SAE produces a sparse, high-dimensional vector of feature activations per token that we aggregate into a single document embedding.
+A SAE produces a sparse, high-dimensional vector (e.g. hundreds of thousands of dimensions) of feature activations per token that we aggregate into a single document embedding.